 Broadly speaking, GCC members were not active issuers of either debt or sukuk until 2016.
 Following the collapse of oil prices from 2014 to 2016, GCC members turned to capital markets as a means to supplement government funding gaps.
-During that time, the price of oil dropped 75.6% from a high of \$107.26 per barrel on June 20, 2014, to a low of \$26.21 on February 11, 2015.
+During that time, the price of oil dropped -75.6% from a high of \$107.26 per barrel on June 20, 2014, to a low of \$26.21 on February 11, 2015.
 For the next 15 months until October 6, 2016, the GCC members would not see the price of oil rise above \$50.00 per barrel.

 Oil's rapid and pronounced decline placed each of the GCC members in a difficult fiscal position.
 To offset the decline in hydrocarbon revenues, they began drawing down their regional pools of savings, such as sovereign wealth funds, to offset fiscal shortfalls.
 Government leaders soon realized they needed an alternative solution as it became clear that solely drawing upon their sovereign wealth funds wasn't going to offer them a long-term solution.
-For example, in 2015 Saudi Arabia consumed an estimated \$115 billion of its sovereign wealth fund's reserves, leaving them with a projected balance of \$600 billion in early 2016.8 At that time, analysts' forecasts could see the Kingdom drawing down another \$150 to \$200 billion in reserves if oil remained below \$40 a barrel in 2017.9 It was entirely plausible that Saudi Arabia would burn through its entire sovereign wealth fund in a matter of years.
+Analysts' forecast it was entirely plausible that Saudi Arabia would burn through its entire sovereign wealth fund in a matter of years if oil remained below \$40 a barrel 2017.3

 In April of 2016, Abu Dhabi issued a \$5 billion bond to help offset a projected \$10 billion deficit.
 It was the emirate's first bond sale in seven years since selling \$1.5 billion in April 2009.
 Strong demand for Abu Dhabi's high investment-grade bond (AA) bond caused it to be oversubscribed.
 Investors placed over 600 orders in excess of \$17 billion.
 GCC members took notice of Abu Dhabi's success.
 This marked the onset of a new era as the region looked to external investors to help offset budgetary shortfalls.
 Later, GCC members looked to these investors as a primary source to fund other capital development and infrastructure projects.
-Not long thereafter, regional banks and nonfinancial corporate issuers came to the market for funding.